Demystifying PCI: Myths and merchant responsibilities for secure credit card processing

 Myth #3: We don’t process many credit card transactions, so we don’t have to worry about PCI compliance.

 Being PCI compliant is the responsibility of every person or business that receives, processes, transmits or otherwise handles sensitive cardholder financial data.
 Even if your company only processes one credit card transaction a month, you still must remain in compliance with PCI-DSS because your systems could still be targeted by fraudsters who want to intercept related data.

-Merchant Responsibilities For PCI Compliance
+Merchant Responsibilities for PCI Compliance

-If you’ve received notification from your acquirer that your business needs to submit PCI compliance validation, it’s important you understand your responsibilities.
+If you’ve received notification from your acquirer bank that your business needs to submit PCI compliance validation, it’s important you understand your responsibilities.
 Here’s how we recommend getting started: